Intelligence, imagination, and knowledge are essential resources common to man. It is effectiveness that converts them into results.

 - Put together your relevant keyword list, or areas of expertise, in an attractive graphic box.

-Writing the resume summary on an Executive Resume
+Writing the executive resume summary on an Executive Resume

 The Executive Resume Summary does the following things: